 In the 2019/2020 season the artists performed the part of Figaro at the Krakow Opera, returned to the Polish National Opera as Sharpless in Madama Butterfly and as Janusz in a production of Halka made together with the Theater an der Wien.
 He has also sang the parts of Zbigniew in The Haunted Manor and Zurga at the Baltic Opera.

-The 2020/2021 season is marked with Tomasz Rak’s come backs as Janusz and Sharpless, as well as his performance as Marcello in a premiere production of La bohème at the Polish National Opera.
-It is also worth mentioning his debut in the part of Oranski in a rarely performed opera Faniska by L. Cherubini at the 24th Ludwig van Beethoven Easter Festival.
+The 2020/2021 season is marked with Tomasz Rak’s come backs as Janusz and Sharpless to the Polish National Opera as well as his debut in the part of Oranski in a rarely performed opera Faniska by L. Cherubini at the 24th Ludwig van Beethoven Easter Festival.

 Mr Rak is also very active with oratorio repertoire and appeared on such concert stages in Poland as: the National Philharmonic, Łódź Philharmonic, Poznań Philharmonic, as well as abroad: Le Palais des Beaux-Arts in Brussels or Konigin Elisabethzaal in Antwerp.

 Updated March 2021

 ∗ This biography can be edited only by Studio Kultura

 G. Albertini, Don Juan, Ombrino

 G. Bizet, Carmen, Escamillo